AuxXxilium/synology-dsm-open-vm-tools/README.md

 **6.** Clone the `open-vm-tools` build files:

-`git clone https://github.com/perrin-1/synology-dsm-open-vm-tools.git ~/tmp/open-vm-tools`
+`git clone https://github.com/tbc0309/synology-dsm-open-vm-tools.git ~/tmp/open-vm-tools`

-**7.** Edit the following file which holds the according checksum files and replace all values with the previously generated checksums from `~/tmp/checksums.txt`:
+~~**7.** Edit the following file which holds the according checksum files and replace all values with the previously generated checksums from `~/tmp/checksums.txt`:

-`nano ~/tmp/open-vm-tools/cross/open-vm-tools/digests`
+~~`nano ~/tmp/open-vm-tools/cross/open-vm-tools/digests`

-Save the file and quit the editor.
+~~Save the file and quit the editor.

-**8.** Edit the following file and customize the values for the variables `PKG_VERS` and `PKG_BUILD` according to the `open-vm-tools` version you want to compile:
+~~**8.** Edit the following file and customize the values for the variables `PKG_VERS` and `PKG_BUILD` according to the `open-vm-tools` version you want to compile:

-`nano ~/tmp/open-vm-tools/cross/open-vm-tools/Makefile`
+~~`nano ~/tmp/open-vm-tools/cross/open-vm-tools/Makefile`

-Save the file and quit the editor.
+~~Save the file and quit the editor.

-**9.** Edit the following file and customize the value for the variable `SPK_VERS` according to the `.spk`-package version you want to generate and, if you want (optional), also for the variables `MAINTAINER` and `CHANGELOG`:
+~~**9.** Edit the following file and customize the value for the variable `SPK_VERS` according to the `.spk`-package version you want to generate and, if you want (optional), also for the variables `MAINTAINER` and `CHANGELOG`:

-`nano ~/tmp/open-vm-tools/spk/open-vm-tools/Makefile`
+~~`nano ~/tmp/open-vm-tools/spk/open-vm-tools/Makefile`

-Save the file and quit the editor.
+~~Save the file and quit the editor.

 **10.** Copy the `open-vm-tools` build files into the original "SynoCommunity" `spksrc` repository:

 `sudo cp -r ~/tmp/open-vm-tools/* ~/tmp/spksrc/`

+add sponge

+`sudo cp -r /usr/bin/sponge ~/tmp/spksrc/`

 **11.** Run and prepare the `spksrc`docker image:

-`sudo docker run -it -v ~/tmp/spksrc:/spksrc synocommunity/spksrc /bin/bash`
+`sudo docker run -it -v ~/tmp/spksrc:/spksrc ghcr.io/synocommunity/spksrc /bin/bash`
-ghcr.io/synocommunity/spksrc

 `make setup`

 **12.** Install missing package `sponge`

-The official synocommunity/spksrc docker container is missing the binary sponge.
+~~The official synocommunity/spksrc docker container is missing the binary sponge.
 You need to install that for the build to finish:
 `apt update`
 `apt install moreutils`
 (there might be better ways to accomplish that, but this one works for me)

+add sponge

+`cp -r /spksrc/sponge /usr/bin/`

 **13.** Compile:

-`cd /spksrc/spk/open-vm-tools/ && make arch-apollolake-7.0`
+`cd /spksrc/spk/open-vm-tools-12/ && make arch-apollolake-7.0`

 Sidenote: Other common architectures could be: